 This article has only touched on a few of the features available under this new generation of software.
-There are more AI options available including conning and docking software, dynamic squat and automatic UKC.
-These are discussed at length in the ECDIS Procedures Guide 2024 - 2025 by Witherbys.
+There are more AI options available including conning and docking software, dynamic

 As the 6th Generation of ECDIS software becomes more normal onboard, the 'periodically unattended bridge' appears to be within reach.
 The latest ECDIS system not only plans and follows a route automatically, but it can also adapt to various shipping scenarios, applying the COLREGs correctly whilst remaining within the limits of safe water.
 In 2024 the first manufacturer received full DNV approval for integrating these functions into the ECDIS software.
 This follows the success of the periodically unattended machinery space and paves the way to fully autonomous shipping.